-Insurance brokers are not employed by insurance companies so may advise you about the kind of insurance you should consider, as well as insurance available from a range of insurance companies.
+Insurance brokers usually act for the buyer of an insurance policy.
+They are not employed by insurance companies so may advise you about the kind of insurance you should consider, and should be able to advise you about insurance options available from a range of different insurance companies.
 An insurance broker may be able to help you get a better price for your insurance.

 Insurance brokers are legally required to be licenced and to represent your LALC's interests.
-The law requires that insurance brokers provide you with certain information about the insurance they are advising you about (including what they are paid by the insurer, and any commissions).
+The law requires that insurance brokers provide you with certain information, including about the insurance you are considering and about how they are paid (which might include a commission paid by the insurer).